yahlieel/SemanGit/README.md

 ---

-This fork contains extensions to the original SemanGit ontology that is used in experiments for Ontology-based data access on the GHTorrent MySQL dataset using [Ontop](https://ontop-vkg.org).
+This fork contains extensions to the original SemanGit ontology and is used in experiments for Ontology-based data access on the GHTorrent MySQL dataset using [Ontop](https://ontop-vkg.org).
 The extensions are contained in the [**obda**](obda) directory